 Are you thinking, Oh, c’mon, I weathered the storm of being a child adoptee.
-I’m beyond all that—and now I am an adult adoptee, and I am not about to tell you that I still have detachment issues?!
+I’m beyond all that—and now I am an adult adoptee, and I am not telling you that I still have detachment issues!

 Define Adult Adoptee Detachment . . . please!

 Detachment is often described as the state of being dispassionate, indifferent, aloof (my favorite word), withdrawn, or avoiding emotional involvement.
 We learn it from when we are abandoned and adopted.

 I never sought psychological help when I was a young adult adoptee, but I really worked on those aspects that helped release me from all those negative words that described who I was—detached, but, hey, it took courage, honesty, and tenacity.
 If you don’t believe me, read my memoir My Mother My Daughter.